 Permanent Residence Germany Application Process

-For the application process for either permit, you’ll need to submit the following documents to your local Foreigners Office (Ausländerbehörde), here using the specific requirements for Berlin residents:
+For the application process for either permit, you’ll need to submit the following documents to your local Foreigners Office (Ausländerbehörde).
+For the purpose of this post, we will be using using the specific requirements for Berlin residents.
+(Links for other cities: Dusseldorf, Munich, Hamburg, Frankfurt, Stuttgart)

 - Application Form for a permit allowing Permanent Residence Germany or EU (Antrag auf Erteilung einer Niederlassungserlaubnis/Erlaubnis zum Daueraufenthalt-EU) – this mostly confirms that you’ve read the requirements.